amy6586/menu_generator/Menu-Generator.md

 ### **Project Status:**

 - Phase 1 Completed
-- Phase 2 Generate menus automatically
+- Phase 2 UI, generate menus --> Daily, Weekly, Monthly
+- Phase 3 Recommend Recipes by the ingredients you have at home
+- Phase 4 Create shopping list and recommend where purchase the products based on price or location